actonlang/acton/README.md

 accordingly.
 We can have the benefits of type safety without the extra overhead involved in declaring types.

+The Acton Run Time System (RTS) offers a distributed mode of operation allowing multiple computers to participate in running one logical Acton system.
+Actors can migrate between compute nodes for load sharing purposes and similar.
+The RTS offers exactly once delivery guarantees.
+Through checkpointing of actor states to a distributed database, the failure of individual compute nodes can be recovered by restoring actor state.

+NOTE: Acton is in an experimental phase and although much of the syntax has been worked out, there may be changes.

+NOTE: The RTS currently does not have a garbage collector, severely limiting it for long running tasks.
+However, for smaller shorter lived processes, it can work fairly well.

 # Building

 ## Build dependencies